 Graduation and participation in the commencement ceremony are not automatic.
 Students must initiate the process themselves.
-The Graduation Application Form must be filed with Student Services Central and the graduation fee paid upon submission.
+The Graduation Application Form must be filed with Student Services Central.
 Before students can be cleared for graduation, they must return all college property loaned to them and pay any monies or outstanding obligations owed to any office of the College.